Original Issuance Date: October 1, 1993

 - comply with all applicable federal and state laws and regulations.

-In addition, programs operated or sponsored by any UW System institution abroad shall adhere to the specific guidelines listed in this policy.
+In addition, programs operated or sponsored by any UW System institution domestic study away or study abroad shall adhere to the specific guidelines listed in this policy.

 B. Safety and Welfare of Participants:

 - All programs, domestic or international are responsible for monitoring and disclosing to participants U.S. State Department Consular Information Sheets, Public Announcements, and Travel Warnings.
 All programs, domestic or international will also advise participants on essential health and safety considerations, including the Center for Disease Control Travel Information: Health Recommendations and Wisconsin Department of Health Services.

 - Every study abroad or study away participant must receive, sign, and return the UW System Uniform Statement of Responsibility, or the institution statement of responsibility, which establishes informed consent, assumption of risk, and understanding of the terms and conditions of the program abroad.

 - An international program will provide information on available medical care in the host country; if available medical care is a cause for concern, participants will be so informed.

 - Every study abroad participant should be informed about the availability of, and shall be required to purchase, accident and health insurance and medical evacuation and repatriation insurance.
 Study away students should be made aware of the insurance.
 This should also be considered if the experience is located near an international border where participants may be required to spend a period in another country.

 - Every international program must have in place an emergency response plan that takes into consideration NAFSA’s current Best Practices.
 Emergency response plans or program policies must designate one or more campus representatives responsible for making final decisions on whether to send students abroad, keep students abroad during a crisis, and/or return students to the U.S.

 - An international program will provide information for participants regarding the scope of the sponsor’s responsibility.
 In particular, program sponsors generally:

-- Cannot guarantee or assure the safety of participants or eliminate all risks from the study abroad environments.
+- Cannot guarantee or assure the safety of participants or eliminate all risks from the study away or study abroad environments.